Seth Maness: Kansas City Royals

-On February 13, 2017, the Royals announced that Maness signed a minor league contract, with a $1.25 million incentive for reaching the major leagues.
+On February 13, 2017, the Kansas City Royals announced that Maness signed a minor league contract, with a $1.25 million incentive for reaching the major leagues.
 The Royals promoted Maness to the major leagues on May 10.
+He was designated for assignment on July 1, he cleared waivers and was sent outright to Triple-A Omaha Storm Chasers on July 7.
+He elected free agency on October 3.

-He resigned a minor league deal on November 2, 2017.
-Maness was released from the organization on May 10, 2018.
+On November 2, 2017, Maness re-signed with the Royals on a minor league contract.
+He began the 2018 season with Triple-A Omaha, logging a 4.63 ERA with 8 strikeouts across 11 2/3 innings pitched.
+Maness was released by the Royals organization on May 10, 2018.

 High Point Rockers

 On February 7, 2019, Maness signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+He made one start for the team, getting the win going after 6 innings and giving up 3 hits and 1 earned run (1.50 ERA) with 1 walk with 5 strikeouts.

 Texas Rangers

 On May 1, 2019, Maness's contract was purchased by the Texas Rangers and he was assigned to the Triple-A Nashville Sounds.
-He produced a 8–4 record with a 5.38 ERA over 117 innings for Nashville and was named a 2019 Pacific Coast League All-Star.
-He became a free agent on November 4, 2019.
+He produced an 8–4 record with a 5.38 ERA over 117 innings for Nashville and was named a 2019 Pacific Coast League All-Star.
+Maness elected free agency following the season on November 4.

 On October 14, 2020, Maness announced his retirement from professional baseball.

 Coaching career

 In January 2022, Maness joined the UNC Wilmington men's baseball team as the Coordinator of Player Development and spent the entire Spring 2022 season with the Seahawks.
 On August 18, 2022, Maness was hired by Florida State University as a Graduate Assistant coaching under Link Jarrett, Maness' assistant coach during his collegiate playing career at East Carolina.
+In July 2023, Maness was hired as the pitching coach at UNC Greensboro.